jordanmpalmer/asteroids/README.md

 # README
 This is a small practice project for object oriented programming in python using pygame to build a simple asteroid game.

+## Potential Future Additions

+Add a scoring system
+Implement multiple lives and respawning
+Add an explosion effect for the asteroids
+Add acceleration to the player movement
+Make the objects wrap around the screen instead of disappearing Add a background image
+Create different weapon types
+Make the asteroids lumpy instead of perfectly round Make the ship have a triangular hit box instead of a circular one Add a shield power-up
+Add a speed power-up
+Add bombs that can be dropped